Size-Driven Quantum Phase Transitions: Thermal stability

-This definition can be obtained by taking the zero temperature limit in the definition of finite temperature equilibrium states as defined by the KMS condition (i.e.\ the limit of increasing-volume Gibbs ensembles satisfying the KMS condition, cf.~\cite[eq.~4.2]{Haag1967}).
-Loosely speaking, it expresses the intuitive understanding that any local perturbation should not decrease the energy of a ground state (cf.~\cite{1608.04449v1}).
+This definition can be obtained by taking the zero temperature limit in the definition of finite temperature equilibrium states as defined by the KMS condition (i.e.\ the limit of increasing-volume Gibbs ensembles satisfying the KMS condition, see \cite[eq.~4.2]{Haag1967}).
+Loosely speaking, it expresses the intuitive understanding that any local perturbation should not decrease the energy of a ground state (see \cite{1608.04449v1}).

 Note that since both $A$ and $\op H_{\bar{\Lambda}}$ have finite support, it is possible to rewrite \cref{eq:gs-condition} in terms of the reduced density matrix of $\omega$ over $\bar \Lambda$, which we denote by $\rho_{\bar \Lambda}$: